IHE/ACDC/input/pagecontent/index.md

 #### Executing the Assessment Instrument
 In the second use case, the care provider organization wants to assess a patient using the retrieved or identified assessment in their health IT system and be able to collect the results of this assessment for a given patient.
-This process may be initiated through the user’s EHR, a separate application or device, a patient portal, et cetera.
+This process may be initiated through the users EHR, a separate application or device, a patient portal, et cetera.

-1. The provider’s Health IT system can invoke a separate application that can interpret the assessment instrument and collect data on the patient, returning it to the health IT solution.
+1. The providers Health IT system can invoke a separate application that can interpret the assessment instrument and collect data on the patient, returning it to the health IT solution.

 2. A separate application can be launched either manually by the provider or through an integration method not specified by this guide.
-This application will integrate with the provider’s Health IT system to determine which assessment is to be performed, for which patient and which encounter.
+This application will integrate with the providers Health IT system to determine which assessment is to be performed, for which patient and which encounter.
 It will then collect the data and return it the EHR attached to the correct patient and encounter.

-3. The provider’s Health IT system can initiate data capture on its own forms, using the data describing the assessment instrument.
+3. The providers Health IT system can initiate data capture on its own forms, using the data describing the assessment instrument.
 To implement this option, the health IT system needs to correctly interpret instrument description, collect the data and do what it deems necessary with the data that was collected (e.g., create observations or other resources, store a questionnaire response, et cetera).
-Because this case can be completely managed by the provider’s Health IT system when the questionnaire items are provided, it is not addressed within this profile.
+Because this case can be completely managed by the providers Health IT system when the questionnaire items are provided, it is not addressed within this profile.

 During the execution of this use case, the software performing the assessment may collect data already known